gyeh/endo/README.md

 actual binary payloads of queue entries.
 New entries are 'offered' to a single mmap'd file until the configured max size is reached.
 Subsequently a new mmap'd file is created.

-The memory-mapped files can be fsynced through two different ways:
+The memory-mapped files can be fsynced to through two different ways:
-  1) an option to fsync after every write
+  1. An option to fsync after every write
-  2) a configurable background job to fsync all mmap'd files to disk.
+  2. A configurable background job to fsync all mmap'd files to disk every X seconds.

 In addition, there is an in-memory queue which is contains the in-memory references which corresponds 1:1 to the mmap'd binary payloads.
 This in-memory queue effectively provides the